-Even if heart disease runs in your family, a healthy lifestyle can still do a lot to lessen your risk, according to a new study published in the New England Journal of Medicine.
-The study found that certain healthy lifestyle factors, like not smoking and getting regular exercise, were associated with a lower risk of developing coronary heart disease in people with high genetic risk.
+Even if heart disease runs in your family, a healthy lifestyle can still do a lot to lessen your risk, according to a study published in the New England Journal of Medicine.
+The study found certain healthy lifestyle factors, like not smoking and getting regular exercise, were associated with a lower risk of developing coronary heart disease in people with high genetic risk.
 The study included data from three cohort studies, which followed their subjects over a long period of time, and one cross-sectional study, which collected data from its subjects at one point in time.
 Together, these studies included 55,685 people, ages 47 to 65.
 Researchers selected the participants based on the availability of genetic and lifestyle data.
 They analyzed the lifestyle data for four healthy lifestyle attributes: not smoking, avoiding obesity (maintaining a body mass index [BMI] under 30), exercising at least once a week, and eating a healthy diet pattern (high in fruits, nuts, vegetables, whole grains, and fish, and low in processed meats, red meat, and sugar-sweetened beverages; in one study, also low in sodium and trans-fats).
 In addition, they analyzed the participants’ DNA for markers associated with coronary heart disease.
-After controlling for other factors, including age, gender, and education level, the researchers found that:
+After controlling for other factors, including age, gender, and education level, the researchers found:

 Across the three cohort studies, people at a high genetic risk for coronary heart disease were 91% more likely to have a coronary event during an average of 18.8–20.5 years of follow-up than people at a low genetic risk.